IIIF/api/source/presentation/4.0/index.md

 This example adds a Light and a Camera to the previous example, and places the model at a specific point rather than at the default origin position.
 The Light is green and has a position, but has its default orientation of looking along the negative-y axis as no rotation has been specified.
 The Camera has a position and is pointing at the model's origin via the `lookAt` property.
 The Camera has a `fieldOfView` of 50.
 The `near` and `far` properties are included to ensure the model falls within the camera's range (although unnecessary in a simple Scene like this).
 The Scene has a background color.

-> PNG of Scene - lurid green light half-illuminating the astronaut.

 <img src="{{ site.api_url | absolute_url }}/assets/images/p4/use-case-5a.png" alt="Use case 5a" >